wikimedia/mediawiki-extensions-GoogleDocCreator/README.md

 # GoogleDocCreator

-Creates a Google Doc in your Drive and embeds it to a wiki page using (https://www.mediawiki.org/wiki/Extension:GoogleDocTag)
+Creates a Google Doc in your Drive and embeds it to a wiki page

 ## Installation